alexander-brady/banterbot8000/README.md

 ## How to use
 1. Create and activate your virtual environment `python -m venv venv`.
 2. Download all dependencies `pip install -r requirements.txt`.
-3. Download your LLM.
-I utilized Llama 3.2-3B as a GGUF from [here](https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF).
+3. I utilized Llama 3.2-3B as a GGUF from [here](https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF).
+If you use a diffent LLM, configure it in the `ipynb`.
 4. Run `banterbot8000.ipynb`.
 Run all the initialization cells, then happy chatting!